Which of the following is a characteristic functional group of al... | Channels for Pearson+

 1

-Identify the functional groups listed in the options: Hydroxyl group (-OH), Carbonyl group (C=O), Amino group (-NH2), and Carboxyl group (-COOH).
+Identify the functional groups listed in the problem: Carboxyl group (-COOH), Amino group (-NH2), Carbonyl group (C=O), and Hydroxyl group (-OH).

-Recall the definition of an alcohol in organic chemistry: Alcohols are organic compounds that contain one or more hydroxyl groups (-OH) attached to a carbon atom.

-Understand that the hydroxyl group (-OH) is the defining functional group of alcohols, distinguishing them from other types of organic compounds.

-Review the other functional groups: Carbonyl group (C=O) is characteristic of aldehydes and ketones, Amino group (-NH2) is characteristic of amines, and Carboxyl group (-COOH) is characteristic of carboxylic acids.
+Compare the functional groups: The carboxyl group (-COOH) is characteristic of carboxylic acids, the amino group (-NH2) is characteristic of amines, and the carbonyl group (C=O) is found in aldehydes and ketones.

 Watch next